 But the important connection I want to make here with the Blessed Silence type is found in that interesting inscription in the circle.
 It is understood to be God the Father speaking:

-IZ CHREVA PREZHEDE DEN’NITSUI ROZHDIKHTYA — “FROM THE WOMB BEFORE THE MORNING STAR BEGOT.”
+IZ CHREVA PREZHDE DEN’NITSUI ROZHDIKHTYA — “FROM THE WOMB BEFORE THE MORNING STAR BEGOT.”

-That comes ultimately from Psalm 110:3, but again we have a difference in textual readings.
+That comes ultimately from Psalm 110:3 (109:3 in the Slavic Bible), but again we have a difference in textual readings.
 In the Hebrew version translated in the King James Bible, we find:

 Thy people shall be willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth.